ponylang/pony-tutorial/expressions/arithmetic.md

 ### Unsafe Arithmetic

-Unsafe integer arithmetic comes close to what you can expect from integer arithmetic in C. No checks, raw speed, possibilities of overflow, underflow or division by zero.
+Unsafe integer arithmetic comes close to what you can expect from integer arithmetic in C. No checks, _raw speed_, possibilities of overflow, underflow or division by zero.
 Like in C, overflow, underflow and division by zero scenarios are undefined.
 Don't rely on the results in these cases.
 It could be anything and is highly platform specific.
 Our suggestion is to use these operators only if you can make sure you can exclude these cases.

 Here is a list with all unsafe operations defined on Integers: